ricebear-org/ricebear-org.github.io/discord.md

 ### Join Organizations

 Once you become Ring 4, you can gain access to more topic-specific channels by joining organizations, which are listed under #org-list, or under the command "r;selfrole list".
 If the organizationsis joinable, feel free to join it by sending the provided text command in any text channel where Red-v3-ricebear is present in.
-You can alternatively use [https://roleypoly.com](https://roleypoly.com) and login with your Discord account to manage self roles there.

-For example, if you want to join the PC Master Race Organization.
-Here's what you should do:
+For example, if you want to join the Cars Organization, here's what you should do:

 1. Check #org-list to see if the organization is joinable.

-2. Since the organization is joinable, you can type in the proper selfrole command in any text channel where Red-v3-ricebear is available, which is "r;selfrole add pmr".
-You can also log into [https://roleypoly.com](https://roleypoly.com) with your Discord account, and toggle the pmr role there.
+2. Since the organization is joinable, you can type in the proper selfrole command in any text channel where Red-v3-ricebear is available, which is "r;selfrole add cars".

-3. You should now see the #pmr-discuss channel, the only channel associated with the PC Master Race organization.
-To remove your membership from pmr, you can either use "r;selfrole remove pmr" or toggle the role off on [https://roleypoly.com](https://roleypoly.com)
+3. You should now see the #cars-discuss channel, the only channel associated with the Cars organization.
+To remove your membership from the Cars organization, you can use "r;selfrole remove cars".

 If you have an idea/request for an organization/channel, send it to fuyubear#0765.
 However, if the organization/channel requires restrictions on who can join (besides being at least Ring 4, the base restriction on almost every channel), the organization/channel won't be created unless you are an active Supporter.
 Any idea/request that is a direct result in a rule violation will be rejected, no matter if you are a Supporter or not.
 See the [ricebear Supporter](#ricebear-supporter) section for more.